-1. Read John 3:16.
-Write down all that you observe in this verse making use of the appropriate observation questions.
-2. To interpret this verse (John 3:16), you need to understand what the writer means by the following key words: a) "world" b) believes c) perish a.
-Using the definitions of the word "world" taken from a Bible dictionary, check the box which best describes what the writer meant by the term in John 3:16.
-The universe The inhabited earth Humanity that God loves and desires to save The evil and sinful population of the Earth The current era or century b.
+- 1. Study of John 3:16.
+Present the study of this verse using the following steps: - a.
+Write down all that you observe in this verse making use of the appropriate observation questions. - b.
+To interpret this verse, you need to understand what the writer means by the following key words: - a) "world" - b) believes - c) perish - c.
+Using the definitions of the word "world" taken from a Bible dictionary, check the box which best describes what the writer meant by the term in John 3:16. - The universe - □ The inhabited earth - □ ✓ Humanity that God loves and desires to save - ☐ The evil and sinful population of the Earth - □ The current era or century - d.
 What other clues in the verse confirm that your answer is correct?
-3. Read the following verses and summarize what John means by the word "believe". a) John 1:12 b) John 4:41- 42 c) John 6:28-29 d) John 6:67-69 e) John 20:30-31 4.
-Read John 3:16. a.
-Does the word "perish" mean physical death, as in, "those who believe in Christ will not die physically?" b.
-Read John 11:24-26.
-What clues from this text confirm your answer given to part a) above?